Sheepolution/how-to-love/book/chapter20.md

 ![](/images/book/20/error4.png)

 "Attempt to index" means it tried to find a property of something.
 So in this case it tried to find the property `x` on the variable `self`.
 But according to the error, `self` is a number value, so it can't do that.
 So how did this happen?
 We use a colon (:) for our function so that it automatically has `self` as first parameter, and we call the function with a colon so that it passes `self` as first argument.
-But aparently somewhere something went wrong.
+But apparently somewhere something went wrong.
 To know where it went wrong, we can use the Traceback.

 The bottom part of the error tells us the "path" it took before reaching the error.
 It's read from down to top.
 You can ignore the `xpcall` line.
 The next line says `main.lua:21: in function 'draw'`.
 Interesting, let's take a look.
 Ah yes, I see.
 On line 21 I used a dot instead of a colon (`circle.draw(140)`).
 I changed it to a colon and now it works!